noahnu/pypnp/README.md

 An opinionated dependency management and resolution system in Python.

+> **NOTE: This package is still in an experimental stage.
+It is not ready for production usage.**

 ## Motivation

 `pypnp` is intended to fill the gaps in Python's dependency management system, by rewriting the way Python resolves module imports.
 It enables multiple versions of a single dependency to be installed by hooking into, and in some cases rewriting Python's module import system.